CodersCrew/coders-board/.github/ISSUE_TEMPLATE/---bug-report.md

 ---
 name: "\U0001F41E Bug report"
-about: Something isn't working like it should
+about: Something isn't working as it should
 title: ''
 labels: 'type: bug'
 assignees: ''
 ---

 **What did you expect to happen?**